War: Casualties

-Largest by death toll
+Largest wars by death toll

 The deadliest war in history, in terms of the cumulative number of deaths since its start, is World War II, from 1939 to 1945, with 70–85 million deaths, followed by the Mongol conquests at up to 60 million.
 As concerns a belligerent's losses in proportion to its prewar population, the most destructive war in modern history may have been the Paraguayan War (see Paraguayan War casualties).
-In 2013 war resulted in 31,000 deaths, down from 72,000 deaths in 1990.
-In 2003, Richard Smalley identified war as the sixth biggest problem (of ten) facing humanity for the next fifty years.
+War resulted in 31,000 deaths in 2013, down from 72,000 deaths in 1990.

 War usually results in significant deterioration of infrastructure and the ecosystem, a decrease in social spending, famine, large-scale emigration from the war zone, and often the mistreatment of prisoners of war or civilians.
 For instance, of the nine million people who were on the territory of the Byelorussian SSR in 1941, some 1.6 million were killed by the Germans in actions away from battlefields, including about 700,000 prisoners of war, 500,000 Jews, and 320,000 people counted as partisans (the vast majority of whom were unarmed civilians).
 Another byproduct of some wars is the prevalence of propaganda by some or all parties in the conflict, and increased revenues by weapons manufacturers.

 Three of the ten most costly wars, in terms of loss of life, have been waged in the last century.
 These are the two World Wars, followed by the Second Sino-Japanese War (which is sometimes considered part of World War II, or as overlapping).
 Most of the others involved China or neighboring peoples.
 The death toll of World War II, being over 60 million, surpasses all other war-death-tolls.